YASoftwareDev/dotfiles/README.md

 - **[GNU parallel](https://www.gnu.org/software/parallel/)** - GNU parallel is a shell tool for executing jobs in parallel using one or more computers.
 - **[vim](http://www.vimgolf.com/)** - Real Vim ninjas count every keystroke - do you?

-# small batteries included:
+# Small batteries included

 - **[ranger](https://github.com/ranger/ranger)** - A VIM-inspired filemanager for the console.
 - **[tig](https://github.com/jonas/tig)** - Text-mode interface for Git.

-# other goodies that you would like to have:
+# Other goodies that you would like to have

 - **[Editing long commands in your shell](https://nuclearsquid.com/writings/edit-long-commands)**